TAMS-Group/bio_ik/README.md

 * Make sure that you have a URDF (or xacro) model for your robot.
 * Run the moveit setup assistant to create the Moveit configuration files.
   `rosrun moveit_setup_assistant moveit_setup_assistant`
-  The setup assistant automatically finds all available IK solver plugins in your workspace.
+  The setup assistant automatically searches for all available IK solver plugins in your workspace.
   Therefore, you can just select select bio-ik as the IK solver from the drop-down list for every end effector and then configure